liferay/liferay-docs/develop/tutorials/articles/workflow/creating-new-workflows.markdown

 `single-approver-definition-scripted-assignment.xml`

-Check out these definitions to determine whether you are best served by creating something from scratch or modifying the source XML from one of these.
+Inspecting these existing definitions can help you determine whether you are best served by creating something from scratch or modifying the source XML from one of these.

 Kaleo Designer's graphical interface lets you drag and drop nodes into your